Mom, it is time once again for another fun and fantabulous Hpathy Quiz!

 Thank you again so much for taking the time to help me Elaine.
 I love your analogies and your way of explaining things.

-Wow, thanks for the compliment!
+Well, thank you for the compliment!

 Does anybody else want to answer?